agnesoft/agdb/agdb_web/pages/en-US/docs/references/efficient-agdb.md

 }
 ```

-We derive from `agdb::UserValue` so we can use the `User` type directly in our queries.
+We derive from `agdb::DbType` so we can use the `User` type directly in our queries.
 A query creating the user would therefore look like this:

 ```rs
 fn register_user(db: &mut Db, user: &User) -> Result<DbId, QueryError> {